 Front sight and rear sight are horizontally level.

 Focus on the front sight.
 If you can't do this due to bad eyesight,

 a laser or a red dot (for compact and larger pistols) will bypass this issue.

 The Trigger Press

 What part of your finger do you use on the trigger?
-Between the middle of its tip and the joint.
+Start with somewhere between the middle of its tip and the first joint.

 Use the half of the finger closer to your thumb.

 Clear as mud?
 Check the index finger in this diagram.
-The darker part is the sweet spot:
+The darker part is a good starting point: